 Northwest Passage—to Lancaster Sound, the eastern gateway to the Arctic Archipelago.
 (B,L,D)

 Days 6, 7, & 8 — Exploring the Canadian High Arctic

 Lancaster Sound has been a favorite Inuit hunting and

 fishing location for thousands of years.
 Our days

 here will be spent searching for ringed seals,

 arctic foxes, walruses, and polar bears, as well as beluga, killer, and bowhead whales.
 We may even see the elusive narwhal, an Arctic whale known for the long, spiraling tooth that can project nearly ten feet from its upper jaw.
 Delve into the region’s

 human history on visits to archaeological sites of the Thule people and vibrant Inuit villages sustained by fishing and artistic traditions.
 (B,L,D daily)

-We spend another day in true expedition style, exploring the wild Hall Peninsula of Baffin Island.
+We spend another day in true expedition style, exploring the Padloping region and the wild Hall Peninsula of Baffin Island.
 Hike the tundra in search of caribou and arctic foxes, or follow our botanist to learn more about the hardy Arctic plants.
-The exposed rocky cliffs of Monumental and Lady Franklin Islands are used as haul-outs by walruses.
+The exposed rocky cliffs of Monumental and are used as haul-outs by walruses.
 We’ll cruise the coastline in search of these icons of the Canadian North.
 (B,L,D)

-Disembark in Iqaluit and fly to Ottawa by chartered aircraft.
-Fly home the next day.
-Fairmont Chateau Laurier Hotel (B,L,D)
+Disembark in Iqaluit and fly to Ottawa Canada by chartered aircraft.
+Fly home the following day.
+(B,L,D)